 As part of an ongoing effort to ensure the safety and welfare of students and staff, school districts require that any individual who teaches, supervises, or has access to students in schools undergo an FBI fingerprint check, a criminal record check, child abuse/neglect screening, TB tests and/or other screenings.
 Candidates should also realize that the Missouri Department of Elementary and Secondary Education may deny teaching certificates to those who have a record of criminal activity.
-Therefore, the Fontbonne University Educator Preparation Programs Impact Council (EPPIC) requires every student enrolling in teacher education courses beyond the 100 level to complete a full sequence of background checks, to include both the FBI fingerprint check and the Missouri Family Care Safety Registry.
+Therefore, the Fontbonne University Educator Preparation Program requires every student enrolling in teacher education courses beyond the 100 level to complete an annual sequence of background checks and screenings, to include both the FBI fingerprint check and the Missouri Family Care Safety Registry, along with an annual TB check.
+Students are also required to complete the one-time Protecting God's Children training before gaining access into any Catholic schools.